gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 and end up getting duplicates back.

-Taking a look at the [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/output/ToSet.html) for this class you should be able to see this class it implements both `InputOutput`, with an input type of `Iterable<? extends T>` and an output type of `Set<? extends T>` and `MultiInput<T>`.
+Taking a look at the [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/output/ToSet.html) for this class you should be able to see this class implements both `InputOutput`, with an input type of `Iterable<? extends T>` and an output type of `Set<? extends T>` and `MultiInput<T>`.
 Within the class it also implements all the requisite methods eg, `shallowClone()`, `setInput()`, `getOptions()`